 But then, you go to list your products and wait a minute, what’s this?

-A spreadsheet on Google Docs that becomes an automated feed list into your Google Merchant Centre account.
+A spreadsheet on Google Docs which feeds information into your Google Merchant Centre account.

 And this one has 44 fields to fill in for every item you want to sell.

 Your SKU Id, product name, product description, links to the product listing in your store and the product image, Condition of the product (new, used, refurbished), price, availability, barcodes, brand name, category, packaging details, age group, gender, size, colour, material, pattern, tax, delivery charges, dimensions, price and a few more.